Marco Zanetti: Privat

 Zanetti started playing billiards at 7.
 He needed a chair to play.
 His father, Erwin Zanetti, was the president of the Carambole Circle of Bolzano.

 He is regarded as a brilliant billiards player, but also a controversial person who does not hold back with criticism of the world or continental federation and organizers.
 This brought him in the past, often the wrath of the organizers, as well as its behavior in different tournaments.
-Because of his criticism of the UMB at the World Cup 2009 tournament in Korea Zanetti was occupied by a lifetime 50-point penalty.
+Because of his criticism of the UMB at the World Cup 2009 tournament in Korea, Zanetti was assessed a lifetime 50-point penalty in the world rankings.
 Two years later, at the end of the three-band World Cup, also in Suwon, South Korea, the UMB took this penalty back and the end of the year he received his 50 points back for the world ranking.

 Zanetti lives with his wife Martina and son Samuel (born 2008) in his birth town in South Tyrol.
-As a south tyrolian he also speaks fluently German.
+As a South Tyrolian he also speaks fluently German.
 His nickname in the billiards scene is The Italian gentleman.